TAB D Methodology for Chemical Warfare Incident Investigation

-The Department of Defense requires a common framework for our investigations and assessments of chemical warfare agent reports, so we turned to the United Nations and the international community, which had chemical weapons experience (e.g., the United Nations investigation of the chemical weapons used during the 1980-88 Iran-Iraq war).
-Because the modern battlefield is complex, the international community developed investigation and validation protocols to provide objective procedures for possible chemical weapons incidents.
-The methodology we are using is based on these international protocols and guidelines.
-The methodology includes:
+The Department of Defense (DoD) requires a common framework for our investigations and assessments of chemical warfare agent reports, so we turned to the United Nations and the international community, which had chemical weapons experience (e.g., the United Nations investigation of the chemical weapons used during the 1980-88 Iran-Iraq war).
+Because the modern battlefield is complex, the international community developed investigative and validation procedures to provide objective information about possible chemical weapons incidents.
+Based on these international procedures and guidelines, our methodology includes these factors:

-Once the investigation is complete, the investigator evaluates the available evidence in order to make a subjective assessment.
-The available evidence is often incomplete or contradictory and thus must be looked at in the total context of what is known about the incident being investigated.
-Physical evidence collected at the time of the incident, for example, can be of tremendous value to an investigation.
-Properly documented physical evidence would generally be given the greatest weight in any assessment.
-The testimony of witnesses and contemporaneous operational documentation is also significant when making an assessment.
+Once the investigation is complete, the investigator evaluates the available evidence to assess it objectively.
+The available evidence is often incomplete or contradictory, so we must look at it in the total context of what we know about the incident.
+Physical evidence collected when the incident occurred, for example, can be tremendously valuable to an investigation.
+We generally would give properly documented physical evidence the greatest weight in any assessment.
+For Muhammadiyat, the testimony of UNSCOM inspectors, Iraqs contemporaneous documentation and UNSCOM documentation is also significant when making an assessment.
 Testimony from witnesses who also happen to be subject matter experts is usually more meaningful than testimony from untrained observers.
-Typically, secondhand accounts are given less weight than witness testimony.
-When investigators are presented with conflicting witness testimony, they look for other pieces of information supporting the statements of the witnesses.
-Investigators evaluate the supporting information to determine how it corroborates any of the conflicting positions.
+Typically, we give secondhand accounts less weight than witnesses testimony but for this case we have placed great weight in the testimony of UNSCOM inspectors who visited Muhammadiyat.
+If witnesses accounts conflict, investigators look for other information supporting the witnesses statements.
+Investigators evaluate the supporting information to determine how it corroborates any conflicting position.
 Generally, such supporting information will fit into a pattern corroborating one of the conflicting accounts of the incident over the others.
 Where the bulk of corroborating evidence supports one witness more than another, that person's information would be considered more compelling.

-Our assessments rely on the investigators evaluation of the available information for each investigation.
-Because we do not expect to always have conclusive evidence, we have developed an assessment scale (Figure 9) ranging from Definitely Not to Definitely, with intermediate assessments of Unlikely, Indeterminate, and Likely.
-The investigator uses his best judgement, based on facts available as of the date of the report publication, in using this scale to make an assessment.
-Each case is reassessed over time based on new information and feedback.
+In each investigation our assessment relies on the investigators evaluation of the available information.
+Because we do not expect to always have conclusive evidence, we have developed an assessment scale (Figure 13) ranging from Definitely Not to Definitely, with intermediate assessments of Unlikely, Indeterminate, and Likely.
+The investigator uses this scale to make an assessment, which is our best judgment, based on facts available on the report publication date; we reassess each case over time based on new information and feedback.

-The standard for making the assessment is based on common sense: Do the available facts lead a reasonable person to conclude that chemical warfare agents were or were not present?
-When insufficient information is available, the assessment is Indeterminate until more evidence can be found.
+The standard for making the assessment is common sense: do the available facts lead a reasonable person to conclude that chemical warfare agents were present or not?
+If insufficient information is available, the assessment is Indeterminate until more evidence emerges